 Who we are

-We are Scanjet Systems AB, a company registered and domiciled in Sweden.
-Our website address is http://www.scanjetsystems.com.
+We are Scanjet AB, a company registered and domiciled in Sweden, company registration number 556077-7392.
+Our website address is https://www.scanjetsystems.com.

 What personal data we collect, and why we collect it